nealvis/c64_samples_kick/astroblast/README.md

 ## Game Points of Interest
 Some interesting points regarding the way the game is put together follow.
 ### Game Sound
 The game sounds were created using GoatTracker v2.76.
-The main music for the game is in the file astro_sound.sng.
+The main music for the game is in the file **astro_sound.sng**.
 When loaded into GoatTracker you will see that there are a few different subtunes that are used in the game including:
  - Subtune 0: The main music that plays throughout most of the game
  - Subtune 1: The music that plays during the winner screen once the game is over.
+The sound effects for the game are individual instruments created in GoatTracker.
+These files are loaded and edited separately in GoatTracker.
+Here are some of the sound effect files in the game:
+ - hole_sound.ins: The sound played when the blackhole appears in the game
+ - ship_hit_asteroid_sound_fx.ins: The sound played when a ship hits an asteroid
+ - silent_sound_fx.ins: a very short sound that is silence.
+This is only use as a way to interupt other effects that are playing.
+ - turret_fire_sound_fx.ins: is the sound that is played when the turret fires.

+#### astro_sound.bin
+Neither the .sng file nor the .ins files can be used directly within the game.
+The must be converted to binary files first.
+To convert the **astro_sound.sng** file to **astro_sound.bin** follow the following steps:
+1. Start GoatTracker with this command `goattrk2.exe -N`  the -N is for NTSC mode rather than PAL
+2. Load the astro_sound.sng file using the F10 key.
+Note: you must have the cursor in the left pattern editing side of the program to load a .sng file.
+If the cursor is in the right instrument side of the program then it assumes you want to load an instrument (.ins) file.
+As an aside, once loaded, this file can be edited and then saved.
+To save it as a .sng file, use the F11 key and give it the name you want to save as.
+4.